72nd Pennsylvania Infantry Monument: Pennsylvania Supreme Court

+Gettysburg Battlefield Memorial Association v.
+Seventy-second Pennsylvania Regiment

 In October 1889, Gettysburg Battlefield Memorial Association v.
 Seventy-second Pennsylvania Regiment heard testimony regarding the regiment's Pickett's Charge location(s).
 The Pennsylvania Supreme Court subsequently "reaffirmed" for the 72nd, finding that the authority of the state commission established by a state act superseded any GBMA organizational authority for monument locations (e.g., for US regulars and other states' units): "the Commonwealth ... has the right to designate the position where any of her regiments specially distinguished themselves" (Justice Sterrett).

 Gettysburg's local newspaper, The Star and Sentinel, editorialized that the Commonwealth was "in the position of a cheat," for ruling that Pennsylvania units were not required to follow GBMA decisions, as other states' units were.

 Second monument

 The approximately-13.5 ft monument consists of a two-part, stepped, polished-granite shaft set on a two-part, rough- and finish-cut stepped base, and topped by a lifesize bronze sculpture.
 The "Fire Zouave" figure is in close combat with the enemy, swinging his rifle as a club.
 The monument was designed by Captain John Reed (the 72nd veteran who was arrested), but only the last name of the sculptor is known: Stephens.
 The sculpture was cast by the Bureau Brothers Foundry in Philadelphia.

 About 1000 people attended the July 4, 1891, monument's dedication, and Edward McPherson accepted it on behalf of the GBMA.
-The GBMA later had second thoughts - on August 25, its executive committee recommended a marker be placed to indicate the GBMA bore "no responsibility for the location of the monument as now placed."
+The GBMA later had second thoughts – on August 25, its executive committee recommended a marker be placed to indicate the GBMA bore "no responsibility for the location of the monument as now placed."

 The 72nd's ownership of its statuary tract proved crucial in preventing the Gettysburg Electric Railway from building a tourist trolley across the field of Pickett's Charge.
 The 72nd denied right-of-way across its tract, forcing the trolley company to find another route (behind the Union line).
 To reiterate that its tract remained private land, in June 1893, the 72nd marked the boundaries with stone markers, placed a no trespassing sign, and erected a flag pole with the Stars and Stripes (44 stars).
 The association held the statuary tract until March 20, 1911, when trustees for the survivors' association of the "Seventy-second Regiment Pennsylvania Volunteers" deeded it to the War Department.

 The 2011 "Gettysburg" America the Beautiful Quarter was developed "in consultation with representatives of Gettysburg National Military Park."
 The reverse of the coin features an image of the 72nd regiment's statuary monument.
 The Codori Barn, visible in the background, was not built until 1882.

 High winds blew the 1,500 lb Fire Zouave sculpture off its pedestal on June 25, 2013, just a week before the 150th anniversary of the Battle of Gettysburg.
 National Park Service personnel hoisted the slightly damaged sculpture back onto its pedestal the next day, and restored it over the winter.

 "Philadelphia Brigade" Monument (1883), Hancock & Webb Avenues.